NellaManzi/shopping-react/README.md

 ![wiref.png](wiref.png)

-Create a shopping app for walmart products.
+Create a shopping app for products.

 There should be 3 main components: